-- Under a "best case GSHP scenario," under 1 acre of land is viable for the installation of geothermal wells - GSHP capacity is limited by annual geo-balancing - Heat extraction (winter heating load) must equal heat rejection (summer cooling load) - Given the Alexandria climate and the 80% residential and 20% commercial program, the GSHP capacity will be limited by the summer heat rejection load. - A programming mix closer to 50% residential and 50% commercial would be needed to maximize the highest available energy recovery with the necessary geo-balance. - Heat extraction occurs between December and February - All other months require heat rejection of heating loads served by ground source heat of heating loads served by the ambient loop of cooling loads served by the ambient loop of cooling loads served by ground source heat
+- Under a "best case GSHP scenario," under 1 acre of land is viable for the installation of geothermal wells - GSHP capacity is limited by annual geo-balancing - Heat extraction (winter heating load) must equal heat rejection (summer cooling load) - Given the Alexandria climate and the 80% residential and 20% commercial program, the GSHP capacity will be limited by the summer heat rejection load. - A programming mix closer to 50% residential and 50% commercial would be needed to maximize the highest available energy recovery with the necessary geo-balance. - Heat extraction occurs between December and February - All other months require heat rejection

-GSHP wells installed in <1 acre of available area of site coupled with Ambient
+GSHP wells installed in <1 acre of available area of site coupled with Ambient Loop could meet: